tareqabedrabbo/qcon-cloudfoundry-tutorial/lab-3/README.md

 ## Create & push a 4 instance version of the test app, like so:

-To push to cloudfoundry you need a unique name for your app.
 Substitute your mcf subdomain (obtained when you register) for `<my-mcf>` below.